 1. Turo de la Creueta del Coll

-On my quest to discover the finest Sagrada Familia viewpoints, I stumbled upon Parc de la Creueta del Coll – a true hidden gem.
+On my quest to find the finest Sagrada Familia viewpoints, I stumbled upon Parc de la Creueta del Coll — a true hidden gem.

 2. Terraza Ayre at Rosellon

-The top hotel in Barcelona offers views of the Sagrada Familia.
+The top hotel in Barcelona that offers views of the Sagrada Familia:

 Sercotel Rosellon Barcelona is a MUST for an accommodation with a WOW-factor view of the Sagrada.